 Highlights of Day 3

-• Tete Nord de Fours at over 2750M had been recommended to us by a French couple in Chapieux and although I was all for pressing on, I’m so glad that Julia insisted we take the 1 hr detour to climb up there, first to the saddle of Col de Fours and then to the viewing point of Tete Nord de Fours.
-The final part of the path followed a line of cairns over an outcrop of red rock, walking over patches of snow in places and up the ridge to the viewing point where there was a table with names of all the surrounding peaks.
+- Tete Nord de Fours at over 2750M had been recommended to us by a French couple in Chapieux.
+Although I was all for pressing on, I’m so glad that Julia insisted we take the 1 hr detour to climb up there.
+First, to the saddle of Col de Fours and then to the viewing point of Tete Nord de Fours.
+The final part of the path followed a line of cairns over an outcrop of red rock.
+We walked over patches of snow in places and up the ridge to the viewing point.
+Here there was a table with names of all the surrounding peaks.
 Before us was Mont Blanc itself and on both sides, we could look right down to the valleys as well as to the route we’d climbed up.
 This was where we stopped for a late picnic lunch, feeling on top of the world, at one with the mountains.

 I hope you enjoy the panorama video of Tete Nord de Fours below